 - If familiar with Qualtrics: Create and share a Qualtrics survey link for each presentation

-- Assign students to peer review presentations using Canvas Peer Review.
+- Assign students to peer review presentations using Peer Review in the LMS.
 If you are familiar with FeedbackFruits you could use this instead.

 Step six: host the webinar and support presenters

 Prior to the start time, log in to the Zoom room to ensure it as working as expected.
 If possible, also arrange to meet the presenter/s prior to the webinar start time to ensure that the technology is working for them.
 Facilitate questions, LMS chat and break-out rooms as needed.
 At the end of the presentation or webinar, distribute links to your feedback mechanisms to the class.